Concept-Bytes/Jarvis/README.md

 ```
 pip install openai speechrecognition torch
 ```

+Go to https://platform.openai.com/assistants to set up your assistant to get -assistant id
+-thread id

 ## Usage
 Set Up Your Microphone: Ensure your microphone is set up and configured as the default recording device.
 Run the Script: Start the script using the command: